Big Brown Spider Oklahoma: The Brown Recluse

 2. Seal Entry Points

-• Cracks and Crevices: Seal any cracks, gaps, and crevices in your walls, foundation, doors, and windows to prevent spiders from entering your home.
+• Cracks and Crevices: Seal any cracks, gaps, and crevices in your walls, foundation, doors, and windows to prevent spiders from entering your home and to deny spiders access to the interior.

 • Weather Stripping: Install weather stripping on doors and windows to create a tight seal, reducing the chances of spider entry.